cyc0818/DayaBay/README.md

+#Daya Bay

-# Data Pre-selection, Analysis, and Theoretical Calculations for Master's Thesis
+## Data Pre-selection, Analysis, and Theoretical Calculations for Master's Thesis

 This project contains the tools used for data pre-selection, analysis, fitting, and theoretical calculations in my master's thesis.
 These tools helped process large amounts of experimental data and perform theoretical model validation and simulation.